harryhow/dashboard-data-rainbow/README.md

-# Data Rainbow — Dashboard
+# Interactive Dashboard - Mapping the Data

 A data dashboard built with Jupyter Notebook for exploring the media dataset on a map.
 Supports **audio, video, and images**, with filtering by type, device, location, date, and media file availability.